 – If we can’t recover any data, there is no charge (assuming the cover of your drive wasn’t opened, as this incurs a $50 up-front non-refundable fee).

 Prices do not include a “transfer” drive (which you can supply, or purchase from us, starting at $65 for a 500GB USB 3 Portable External drive) or shipping ($15 anywhere in the US for most drives), if applicable.
-Also, if donor heads are required, the part may cost $100-$200 (if we don’t have in stock already).
+Also, if “donor” heads are required, the part may cost $100-$200.

 Our average turn around time is 5-10 days for standard service.
 If you need your data back as fast as possible, consider our Priority Service (usually 1-2 days; excluding shipping time for donor parts, if required).

-Besides the three exceptions noted below, you will pay nothing until we recover your data and you approve the file listing we send you.
+Besides the four exceptions noted below, you will pay nothing until we recover your data and you approve the file listing we send you.

-For payment we accept cash, credit card (including American Express), Paypal, and Bitcoin.
+For payment, we only accept cash, credit card (including American Express), and most cryptocurrencies.

 3) The drive must be an external hard drive (with USB, Firewire, or Thunderbolt) or a bare SATA drive.

-4) Transfer drive cannot be a NAS drive (with an ethernet connection) or a USB flash drive (unless the bad drive is also flash).
+4) Your Transfer Drive cannot be a NAS drive (with an ethernet connection) or a USB flash drive (unless the bad drive is also flash).

-5) Drive must arrive in the same box as the bad drive (you cannot send in a transfer drive after we receive your bad drive).
-If you fail to include a transfer drive with your bad drive, we will move your data to the smallest drive we have for sale.
+5) The drive must arrive in the same box as the bad drive (you cannot send in a Transfer Drive after we receive your bad drive).
+If you fail to include a Transfer Drive with your bad drive, we will move your data to the smallest drive we have for sale.

-6) Drive should be equal or greater size than bad drive (you could send a smaller drive, but if it’s not big enough to store all your data, we will move your data to the smallest drive we have for sale).
+6) The drive should be equal or greater size than bad drive (you could send a smaller drive, but if it’s not big enough to store all your data, we will move your data to the smallest drive we have for sale).

 Yes, there is a $50 non-refundable up-front payment required.

 This fee is due to the increased diagnosis/repair time required after the cover has been opened.
-Opening the cover can create several other problems, separate from the original problem, which make repairing the drive more difficult and time consuming.
+Opening the cover can create several other problems, separate from the original problem, which makes repairing the drive more difficult and time-consuming.